malston/training-books-ms/README.md

 ### Create Dockerfile that defines the Docker image

-The content of the *Dockerfile* is as follows.
+The content of the *Dockerfile* should be as follows.

 ```
 FROM haproxy:1.6-alpine